nharsch/Game-220/docs/Game 220 Week 2.md

 ## Lecture Notes
 Game Audio Technology (sampling; MIDI; audio compression, middleware)

+### Week 1 Lecture Quick Review
 - Quick [[Game 220 Week 1]] review
 	- what is sound?
 	- what is amplitude?
 	- what is frequency?

+### Exercise 1
+- how to describe first 3 sounds
+- what's the difference between the 2 EQ'd sounds
+- answers for last section

 ### Reading Review
 - [[The Essential Guide to Game Audio#Intro]]